PeeterTarvas/NetGrupToo/README.md

    - #### Node 16.18.10(minimum)
    - #### PostgresSQL 15.1
  - Start PostgreSQL on port 8080 with username: postgres, password: postgres, can be done inside IntelliJ idea easily
+ - PostgreSQL database scripts will trigger automatically when app is started
  - Run `gradle build` in NetGroupToo directory(ik I misspelled Group in the application main class )
-   - There might be a problem that the tests won't go through, because test run doesn't have database connection, so you can skip tests with the flag `-x test`
+   - If there is a problem that the tests won't go through, because test run doesn't have database connection, so you can skip tests with the flag `-x test`
    - Then run jar file `java -jar NetGroupToo/build/libs/NetGrupToo-0.0.1-SNAPSHOT.jar`
  - Run in front directory: